Shrishti-1/whyx-business-intelligence/README.md

 1. Is the movement meaningful?
 2. What explains it?
-3. What should we do — and how sure are we?
+3. What should we do, and how sure are we?

 A core design principle is **abstention**: if evidence is insufficient or contradictory, WHYX does not guess.